alexanderbazhenoff/jenkins-universal-ansible-wrapper/README.md

 2. [Linux jenkins node(s)](https://www.jenkins.io/doc/book/installing/linux/) to run pipeline.
 Most of built-in actions except scripts and ansible playbook run (such as getting sources, stash/unstash files, node selection, working with artifacts files, inject pipeline parameters and running code 'as a prt of pipeline') probably also works on Windows nodes, but it wasn't tested.
 Running bat and Powershell on Windows nodes currently not supported.
+Running terraform and puppet can be done by saving necessary files and running them inside a script, similar to how you run them through the command line.
 3. This pipeline requires [jenkins shared library](https://github.com/alexanderbazhenoff/jenkins-shared-library) connection.
 4. [AnsiColor Jenkins plugin](https://plugins.jenkins.io/ansicolor/) for colour console output.